Best Driver For A Slice In 2023 – With Expert Reviews

 Callaway Paradym X Driver

-The Paradym “X” model is their draw-biased offering.
+The Paradym “X” model is Callaway's draw bias offering.
 It is similar to the variety offered by other clubmakers in that it achieves this bias through permanently shifting the interior weighting of the clubhead.
 The difference between this Paradym X and some other models is that they are providing a much more slight correction to the ball flight.
 This is going to suit the golfer who just doesn’t want their ball to over-fade more than the golfer who battles a big slice that goes off the map or causes them to aim everything way left of their target.

 What We Like